Hivemapper/Community/.github/ISSUE_TEMPLATE/feedback-report.md

 # Feedback
 **What type of feedback is this?**
 - Bug report
-- Enhancement for new or existing feature
+- Enhancement request for new or existing feature
 - Other

 **Feedback description**